aprlfm/nanopm/README.md

             -r, --root                  | Queries the full project directory, as well as returning project config values.
             -d, --day                   | Queries each day in RUSHES.
-            -c, --camer                 | Queries each camera.
+            -c, --camera                | Queries each camera.
 Combines all days into one entry for each camera, displays each day separately if --unique is used.
             -s, --sound-source          | Queries each sound source.
 Combines all days into one entry for each source, displays each day separately if --unique is used.